 Launching new infill, mid-to-high density, transit-oriented housing projects will require pooled financial resources to address funding gaps.
 Funding sources being cultivated include the Governor’s budget, which allocated hundreds of millions of dollars to address housing needs–$500 million for Infill Infrastructure Grants, $250 million for Local Government Planning Support Grants, $650 million for local homeless programs, and $500 million in housing tax credits.
 AB 101, the implementation language for various housing assistance programs funded through the budget, provides that cities and counties that have an approved housing element and that have implemented “pro-housing local policies” to be given preference points when applying for specified grant programs.
 Establishing the RED, in addition to pro-housing actions noted above, places the County and City in a strong position to capture funding.
 Private and philanthropic funding is being pursued as well.

-The RED Board and stakeholders are working together to establish criteria to evaluate RED project applications.
-There are two steps included in the criteria, currently in draft form.
+The RED Board, working together with stakeholders, established criteria to evaluate RED project applications.
+There are two steps included in the criteria.
 Step one requires every proposal submitted to meet threshold criteria, including that the project— 1) must be on an infill site; 2) must provide mid-to-high density development; 3) must be located entirely within a Transit Priority Area, Priority Development Area, Rural Community Investment Area, Specific Plan Area, High-Quality Transit Corridor or Qualified Opportunity Zone; and 4) must be residential or mixed use residential.
 Step two identifies additional evaluation criteria that will be utilized to rate projects meeting all threshold criteria.
 While projects do not need to meet all evaluation criteria; the most competitive applicants will provide the highest level of community benefit by including one or more of the following features: